diegowilliamscode/cse15l-lab-report/Lab3.md

   }
 ```

 In the corrected version, I added a count to keep track of the number of non-lowest numbers in the array (even if multiple are present).
-Instead of dividing by arr.length - 1, it divides by count to get the correct average.
+Instead of dividing by `arr.length - 1`, it divides by count to get the correct average.

 ## `Grep` Command

 ### `grep -n`

-Displays the lines where the match is found and the number of those lines in their respective files, if called in more than one file.
+Displays the lines where the match is found and the number of those lines and their respective files, if called on more than one file.
 ```
 [ddw004@ieng6-201]:Media:438$ grep -n "9/11" Terrorist_Attack.txt
 20:still making headlines, known as simply "9/11."
 ```
+This example uses the `grep` command to search for the string "9/11" within a file named Terrorist_Attack.txt.
+The `-n` option is used to display the line number along with the text that matches the search.

 ```
 [ddw004@ieng6-201]:Media:440$ grep -n "El Paso" *